egberts/egberts.github.io-src/content/articles/dnssec-bind9-root.md

 ```

 Now, to corral DNS query to `local_view` to just the root for local clients;
-we want any attempt to query the XXXX.local. to just thie `local_view`
+we want any attempt to query the XXXX.local. to just the `local_view`
 view.

 Root zone and DNSSEC